gemfire/gemfire-testcontainers/README.md

 ### PDX

-PDX can be configured by setting the regular expression of the default `ReflectionBasedAutoSerializer` and selecting the 'read serialized' option:
+PDX can be configured by setting the regular expression of the default `ReflectionBasedAutoSerializer` and selecting the 'read serialized' option as necessary:

 ```java
     cluster.withPdx("com.example.*", true);
 ```

-More details about PDX can be found [here](https://)
+More details about PDX can be found [here](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/developing-data_serialization-gemfire_pdx_serialization.html)

 ### Debugging